digi2600/comfyui.workflow-Full-Image-Works/README.md

   <li>You have the "set" box where you can choose:
     <ul>
       <li>the checkpoint, steps, cfg, and other normal settings, including the width and height.
 (Remember to mess with denoise to give the generating model more or less freedom in the new image!)
-      <li>→batch size should stay at 4, but I think 2 is doable, but not very tested.
+      <li>batch size should stay at 4, but I think 2 is doable, but not very tested.
-      <li>→Vram usage is selectable from 1 (full VAE decode) and 2 (tiled decode, using less Vram.)
+      <li>Vram usage is selectable from 1 (full VAE decode) and 2 (tiled decode, using less Vram.)
-      <li> →stop_at_clip_layer option to control clip encoding for lesser or greater detail/control.
+      <li>stop_at_clip_layer option to control clip encoding for lesser or greater detail/control.
       <li>✏️Vram debugging and clearing to increase speed and efficiency.</li>
     </ul>
    <li>The power lora loader by rgthree to load any lora's you wish.